 Teaching English to Speakers of Other Languages, P.B.C.
 (In-Person)

-The Teaching English to Speakers of Other Languages, Post-Baccalaureate Certificate (P.B.C.) prepares educators with a state credential to take and pass the TESOL Praxis exam in Maryland.
-Passing this exam allows educators to add the TESOL Certificate to their existing credential.
+The Teaching English to Speakers of Other Languages, Post-Baccalaureate Certificate (P.B.C.) prepares educators to work with multilingual learners across content areas.
+It also helps students prepare to take and pass the TESOL Praxis exam in Maryland to get an add-on ESOL endorsement.
 Students who finish the P.B.C. may apply for the M.Ed. in TESOL and, if accepted through a separate application process, can transfer the 12 P.B.C. credits towards the 30-credit TESOL M.Ed.

 TESOL is an area of critical teacher shortage in Maryland and across the country.
 Our program better prepares educators to support multilingual students, particularly those in mainstream educational settings.